deanjlovett/pyro-path-cli/README.md

 # pyro-path-cli

-## Pyro Descending Product Puzzle app, CLI version
+## Descending Triangle Tree Product Puzzle app, CLI version

 ```
-Given a product target and a pyramid of numbers...
+Given a product target and a triangle tree of numbers...
 calculate the left-right path that
-bring you to the bottom of the pyramid
+bring you to the bottom of the triangle tree
 and the desired product of node numbers passed on the way down.

 to build:
 run this command:
     npm install

-to run using default input file pyramid_sample_input.txt:
+to run using default input file pyro_sample_input.txt:
 run this command:
     node pyro-path.js